 A public debate was organized in Skopje on November 8 to discuss a draft rulebook and a draft decree to regulate the sector of renewable energy sources over the coming period, including prosumers and tendering procedures with electronic reverse auctions to award premiums to investors seeking to build PV and wind energy capacities.

-The draft regulations on renewables, accompanying Macedonia’s new energy law, passed in May, have been prepared by US Agency for International Development (USAID) consultants for the Ministry of Economy and the office of Deputy Prime Minister for Economic Affairs Koco Angjushev, according to reports.
+The draft regulations on renewables, accompanying Macedonia’s new energy law, passed in May, have been prepared by US Agency for International Development (USAID) consultants for the Ministry of Economy and the office of Deputy Prime Minister for Economic Affairs Koco Angjusev, according to reports.

-At the public debate on the premises of the Economic Chamber of Macedonia, which was attended by energy experts, businesspeople, and potential investors, Angjushev said that the draft rulebook introduces prosumers, which, as he explained, means that households, small businesses, and budget beneficiaries, in addition to being electricity consumers, can also install solar photovoltaic (PV) systems or small wind turbines to generate power.
+At the public debate on the premises of the Economic Chamber of Macedonia, which was attended by energy experts, businesspeople, and potential investors, Angjusev said that the draft rulebook introduces prosumers, which, as he explained, means that households, small businesses, and budget beneficiaries, in addition to being electricity consumers, can also install solar photovoltaic (PV) systems or small wind turbines to generate power.

 Prosumers would be able to sell surplus electricity on the market, though participants in the public debate raised certain objections concerning the envisaged rules and prices for the purchase of prosumers’ excess electricity.